MuhammadA-C/omscs-gios-cs6200-MultithreadedgRPCDistributedFileSystem/README.md

 ---
 ### Description

-Goals for project 4 were to move away from low level socket programming to higher level abstraction using Remote Procedure Calls (RPCS), and design a multithreaded distributed file system.
+Goals for project 4 were to move away from low level socket programming to higher level abstraction using Remote Procedure Calls (RPCs), and design a multithreaded distributed file system.

 #### Project Parts